Ramaerik97/edex-ui-new/README.md

 - Directory viewer that follows the CWD (current working directory) of the terminal.
 - Advanced customization using themes, on-screen keyboard layouts, CSS injections.
 See the [wiki](https://github.com/GitSquared/edex-ui/wiki) for more info.
 - Optional sound effects made by a talented sound designer for maximum hollywood hacking vibe.

+## Security Hardening (2024 Audit)
+- Completed a comprehensive security review that resolved or mitigated 13 out of 16 identified issues, improving the overall security posture from low-medium to high.
+Read the [Security Audit report](SECURITY_AUDIT.md) for the full breakdown.
+- Terminal WebSocket traffic now requires per-session 256-bit authentication tokens, validates origins, and is bound to `127.0.0.1`, protecting against unauthorized remote connections.
+- Inter-process communication is now strictly validated with whitelisted channels, structured payload checks, and token-bucket rate limiting to prevent injection attacks and abuse (see [Security Enhancements Phase 2](SECURITY_ENHANCEMENTS_PHASE2.md)).
+- Renderer settings and filesystem operations enforce stricter input and path validation, reducing crash vectors and blocking traversal attempts into sensitive system directories.
+- Security events are captured in a rotating `security.log`, and a Content Security Policy is applied to limit external resource loading, giving operators better visibility and defense in depth.

 ## Screenshots
 ![Default screenshot](media/screenshot_default.png)